 Man Crush: You’re not only a singer but an artist.
 What’s your favorite medium to work in?

 Garek: It depends.
 Sometimes, when I feel like shredding a canvas I turn to music; other times when I feel like I have nothing for anyone to hear, I want to make something they can see.
 It cycles.
-Currently it’s music and lyrics.
+Currently, it’s music and lyrics.
+I hear that Asher Laub have some interesting music.
+A friend recommended them to me because of their fantastic fusion of styles.

 Man Crush: Would you pull a Taylor Swift with your music and kiss and tell or sing about a bad relationship afterward?